 Help Clemson University increase social media visibility for the Men of Color National Summit and promote Strategic Priority #4.

 Apogee reached out to Clemson administrative leaders about creating a social media feed to showcase social posts from the summit.
-After being connected with organizers from the Office of Diversity and Equity, Apogee’s Campus Life Channel National Client Coordinator collaborated to create a campaign to drive awareness, connect with attendees, and with the university.
+After being connected with organizers from the Office of Diversity and Equity, Apogee’s Campus Engagement National Client Coordinator collaborated to create a campaign to drive awareness to connect with the attendees and the university.
 The organizers were thrilled and provided information about the summit’s social media promotions.
 Apogee created a social media feed to aggregate Instagram and Twitter posts using #ClemsonMOC and a geofence to ensure the content was coming from campus.
-Once users posted with the hashtag, Apogee’s Campus Life Channel team curated and reviewed the posts according to Clemson’s school-specific content curation guidelines.
+Once users posted with the hashtag, Apogee’s Campus Engagement team curated and reviewed the posts according to Clemson’s school-specific content curation guidelines.
 Approved posts were consolidated into a social media feed and displayed across campus via digital signage and the Stream2 IPTV solution.

 1,253 Instagram and Twitter posts, submitted by 646 unique users, were reviewed using #ClemsonMOC and were displayed in a social media feed across campus.
 The social posts garnered over 2,136,721 views on social media.
-This is over and above the viewership on digital signage and Clemson’s IPTV service, Stream2.
+This is over and above the viewership on digital signage and Clemson’s Apogee IPTV service, Stream2.
 Participants posted photos on their social media accounts with notable figures including Tavis Smiley, John Quiñones, Roy Jones, Desmond Howard, Marc H. Morial, and Sergio A. Garcia.
-Throughout the summit, participants were incentivized to use the social hashtag due to the “celebrity effect.”
-Summit attendees became campus celebrities as they saw their Instagram and Twitter posts exhibited on public-facing digital signage
+Throughout the summit, participants were incentivized to use the official hashtag due to the “celebrity effect.”
+Summit attendees became campus celebrities as they saw their Instagram and Twitter posts exhibited on public- facing digital signage.

-Clemson was able to foster an inclusive community by encouraging diversity-based conversations and teaching men of color how to overcome issues related primarily to educational and career opportunities.
-Finally, students were more engaged with the Campus Life Channel as they walked around Clemson and noticed the channel displaying administrative memos interspersed with student-created content and photos from the Men of Color National Summit, ultimately driving further involvement on campus and contributing to persistence and retention goals
+Clemson was able to foster an inclusive community by encouraging diversity- based conversations and teaching men of color how to overcome issues related primarily to educational and career opportunities.
+Finally, students were more engaged as they walked around Clemson and noticed the channel displaying administrative memos interspersed with student-created content and photos from the Men of Color National Summit, ultimately driving further involvement on campus and contributing to persistence and retention goals.

 — Jim Clements, Clemson President